kdrag0n/proton_kernel_redbull/README.md

 # kramflash

 kramflash is a simple bootable ramdisk that flashes a custom kernel on devices with boot image v3.
-It is not capable of flashing real GKIs because it doesn't manipulate any ramdisks for compatibility reasons, but it works with the
+It is not capable of flashing real GKIs because it doesn't manipulate any ramdisks for compatibility reasons, but it works with the GKI boot scheme and partition layout.

 ## Requirements